amitmerchant1990/reverie/authorchecklist.md

 ## Ethics

 Authors are encouraged to include in the paper a statement of [ethical considerations](https://www.aclweb.org/adminwiki/index.php?title=ACL_Resolutions#March_5.2C_2020), including those related to collection and annotation of data and considerations of bias, potential for misuse or harm to vulnerable populations relating to any research results.

+We encourage authors to consult the following checklist, taken from the [NAACL 2021 ethical review questions](https://2021.naacl.org/ethics/review-questions/)

+For papers presenting new datasets:

+- Does the paper describe how intellectual property (copyright, etc) was respected in the data collection process?
+- Does the paper describe how participants’ privacy rights were respected in the data collection process?
+- Does the paper describe how crowd workers or other annotators were fairly compensated and how the compensation was determined to be fair?
+- Does the paper indicate that the data collection process was subjected to any necessary review by an appropriate review board?

+For papers presenting new datasets AND papers presenting experiments on existing datasets:

+- Does the paper describe the characteristics of the dataset in enough detail for a reader to understand which speaker populations the technology could be expected to work for?
+- Do the claims in the paper match the experimental results, in terms of how far the results can be expected to generalize?
+- Does the paper describe the steps taken to evaluate the quality of the dataset?

+For papers concerning tasks beyond language-internal matters:

+- Does the paper describe how the technology would be deployed in actual use cases?
+- Does the task carried out by the computer match how it would be deployed?
+- Does the paper address possible harms when the technology is being used as intended and functioning correctly?
+- Does the paper address possible harms when the technology is being used as intended but giving incorrect results?
+- Does the paper address possible harms following from potential misuse of the technology?

+If the system learns from user input once deployed, does the paper describe checks and limitations to the learning?

+- Are any of the possible harms you’ve identified likely to fall disproportionately on populations that already experience marginalization or are otherwise vulnerable?
+- For papers using identity characteristics (e.g. gender, race, ethnicity) as variables:
+- Does the paper use self-identifications (rather than attributing identity characteristics to participants)?
+- Does the paper motivate the range of values used for identity characteristics in terms of how they relate to the research question?
+- Does the paper discuss the ethical implications of categorizing people, either in training datasets or in the deployment of the technology?